mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 reason the perspective camera takes degrees.

 `aspect` is the display aspect of the canvas.
-We'll go over the details in another article but by default a canvas is 300x150 pixels which makes the aspect 300/150 or 2.
+We'll go over the details [in another article](threejs-responsive.html) but by default a canvas i 300x150 pixels which makes the aspect 300/150 or 2.

 `near` and `far` represent the space in front of the camera that will be rendered.
 Anything before that range or after that range